Centre for Addiction and Mental Health

 (416) 535-8501 ext.
 4772

-Dr. Bernard Le Foll is a Clinician-Scientist specializing in drug addiction.
+Dr. Bernard Le Foll is a Clinician Scientist specializing in drug addiction.
 He is Head of the Translational Addiction Research Laboratory in the Campbell Family Mental Health Research Institute at CAMH, and Head of the Alcohol Research and Treatment Clinic.
 He is Professor at University of Toronto in the Departments of Family and Community Medicine, Pharmacology, Psychiatry and Institute of Medical Sciences.

 Areas of Research